 What is Vitamin B-12?

 Vitamin B-12 is an important water-soluble vitamin required for red blood cell formation, neurological function, and DNA synthesis.
-It is naturally found in animal products, including fish, meat, eggs, poultry, and dairy products.
+It's naturally found in animal products, including fish, meat, eggs, poultry, and dairy products.
 Vitamin B-12 is not naturally found in plant-based foods; however, a wide variety of plant-based foods are fortified with vitamin B-12.

 How Much B-12 Do I Need?